mercspring/readme-gen/read.md

 + [Tests](#tests)
 + [Questions](#questions)
 ## Description
-adflkja
+adsf
 ## Installation
-lkjasdjf
+dsaf
 ## Usage
-kljasdfj
+dsfa
 ## License
-This project is licensed under the MIT license.
+This project is licensed under the GNU GPL v3 license.
 ## Contributions
-kljasdfj
+ds
 ## Tests
-kljafsd
+dsf
 ## Questions
-I can be reached at: <jklfd> with questions about the project.
+I can be reached at: <df> with questions about the project.
-My github profile is: [merc](https://github.com/merc)
+My github profile is: [cxv](https://github.com/cxv)